Skip to main page content

 1. Once a program has been suspended, students may graduate from the program for a period after the date of suspension equal to 150% of the normal length of the full-time program (e.g. three years for a diploma program normally delivered over two calendar years.)

-2. A student who has interrupted his/her studies and returned to a program, or enrolled in a program on a reduced-load or part-time basis for an extended period of time, or extended the period of study beyond 150% of the normal full-time program duration for whatever reason, may not have sufficient time to complete the program and so may not become eligible for graduation.
+2. A student who has interrupted their studies and returned to a program, or enrolled in a program on a reduced-load or part-time basis for an extended period of time, or extended the period of study beyond 150% of the normal full-time program duration for whatever reason, may not have sufficient time to complete the program and so may not become eligible for graduation.

 3. A student may not graduate from a cancelled program.